aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2110 1NT opening/- 1NT opening -.md

 > {| s:84 h:AQJ6 d:Q932 c:KQ7 --shape --hcp |}

-A balanced hand with a "good" 12 HCP - decent 5-card suit with good intermediates and 2 quick tricks  - that could be opened {1NT} (rather than {1D}) by partnership agreement:
+A balanced hand with a "good" 12 HCP - decent 5-card suit with good intermediates and 2 quick tricks  - that could be opened {1NT} by partnership agreement:

 > {| s:A9 h:J84 d:QT2 c:AJT97 --shape --hcp |}